Uber Phone Screen Interview: What to Expect and How to Pass

 The screen is 45-60 minutes on Zoom with a shared CodeSignal editor.
 One or two algorithmic problems.
 One Uber engineer on the other side, who is not just watching you type in silence.

 Uber interviewers are interactive.
-They'll ask questions mid-problem, push back on your approach, and suggest directions.
-This is intentional.
-They want to see how you think when someone else is in the room, not just whether you can produce a working binary tree traversal.
-This is closer to pair programming than to a coding test.
+They ask questions mid-problem, push back on your approach, and suggest directions.
+They want to see how you think when someone else is in the room, not how fast you produce a binary tree traversal in silence.
+Closer to pair programming than to a coding test.

 Follow-up questions are standard.
 Once you have a solution, expect the interviewer to ask about alternative approaches, edge cases you might have missed, or what happens when the constraints change by an order of magnitude.
 Build time for this into your mental model of the session.
 Candidates who sprint through implementation and have nothing left for follow-ups look like they memorized the solution, not like they understand it.